'Sofagate 2' tops disappointing day for women

 Michel's office declined to comment Friday as to whether the SRHR language was cut to appease African Union demands.

 "The text is clear and solid on gender equality and women's empowerment in all spheres of life," an EU official said.
-"We cannot comment on the texts that have not been approved," she said.

-Either way, the outcome marks a step back for SRHR by comparison with a previous EU-African Union summit in 2017, when a final communiqué mentioned SRHR twice.
+Either way, the outcome marks a step back for SRHR by comparison with a previous EU-African Union summit in 2017, when a final communiqué mentioned the issue twice.

 The EU diplomat said EU member states supporting the language had sought a workaround, but dropped the idea.